shorkyyy/OrangePlusV1.2/README.md

 ## 🌟 Features

-- 📊 Track and categorize your expenses.
+- 📊 Track and manage your expenses.
-- 💰 Set spending limits for different categories.
+- 💰 Set spending limits for your expenses.
-- 📈 Visualize your spending habits with charts and graphs.
+- 📈 Visualize your spending habits with charts.
-- 📤 Export your spending data for analysis.
 - 🔔 Customizable budgeting and notification settings.

 ## 🛠 Installation